-Substitute Bill No. 1447 introduces significant changes to the taxation and regulation of peer-to-peer car sharing services in Connecticut.
-The bill establishes a sales and use tax rate of nine and thirty-five-hundredths percent for rentals lasting thirty consecutive days or less, which is integrated into the existing tax framework outlined in section 12-408 of the general statutes.
-Additionally, it repeals the requirement for legislative approval for studying mileage-based user fees on state highways, thereby facilitating future studies on this topic.
-The bill also updates legal references to ensure compliance with current standards and clarifies definitions related to peer-to-peer car sharing, including terms like "peer-to-peer car sharing company" and "car sharing agreement."
+Substitute Bill No. 1447 proposes significant changes to the tax structure concerning peer-to-peer car sharing services, imposing a sales and use tax rate of nine and thirty-five-hundredths percent on transactions lasting thirty consecutive calendar days or less.
+This new tax provision is integrated into section 12-408 of the general statutes, which previously outlined various tax rates.
+The bill also repeals the existing requirement for legislative approval to study mileage-based user fees on state highways, thereby facilitating future studies on this topic.
+Additionally, it modifies references to the United States Code regarding military personnel purchasing motor vehicles, changing "50

 Statutes affected: Raised Bill: